LMU Greek Cinema Week: Homage to Xenios Zeus

 Q&A with invited guests will follow the film screenings

-Zeus is the most powerful, the king of the Olympian Gods.
-His cult attributes Zeus Xenios and Zeus Hikesios attest to his protection of those who stand outside ordinary social bonds — the strangers, suppliants and beggars, positing guest-friendship and hospitality (xenia) to refugees and asylum seekers as the quintessential marker of civility in classical democratic Athens.
-Zeus punishes those who do not endorse his justice.
+Zeus is the king of the Olympian Gods and the most powerful.
+His cultic attributes and titles of Zeus Xenios and Zeus Hikesios attest to his protection of those who stand outside ordinary social bonds — the strangers, suppliants and beggars, positing guest-friendship and hospitality (xenia) to refugees and asylum seekers as the quintessential marker of civility in classical democratic Athens.
+Zeus punishes those who do not uphold justice for the vulnerable.
 He does not rule as a tyrant, but submits himself to fate, safeguards cosmic order and the natural environment.

 The Classics & Archaeology department celebrates 25 years of Greek Cinema at LMU